 The Gettysburg Foundation Visitor Center also houses the National Park Service (NPS) information desk, where schedules and information on NPS ranger-led programs can be found.
 Groups should know that backpacks should be left in transportation vehicles before entering.
 Groups of 16 or more receive discounted rates and require advance reservations; group amenities include a separate group entrance, group restroom area, a bus drop-off and pick-up area and a dedicated bus parking lot.
 Group ticket rates can be used for the Film, Cyclorama and Museum Experience, licensed battlefield guided tours, Eisenhower National Historic Site and David Wills House.
 The Museum Bookstore offers all things Gettysburg: books and media, clothing and accessories, souvenirs and toys.
 And, groups might want to take home some of the famous Mr. Ed’s fudge, made locally.

 What dining options are available for groups?

-Gettysburg Foundation features the new Battlegrounds Cafe, which offers La Colombe coffee, espresso, specialty coffee drinks, breakfast sandwiches and delicious pastries.
+Gettysburg Foundation features the Battlegrounds Cafe, which offers La Colombe coffee, espresso, specialty coffee drinks, breakfast sandwiches and delicious pastries.
 Refreshment Saloon offers a variety of menus.

-What are nearby accommodation options for groups?
+What are nearby accommodation options for groups in Gettysburg?